umccr/holmes/application/fingerprint-docker-image/README.md

 ## Local

-The `local-test.sh` script are direct local test cases that can be executed on the Typescript code directly as Nodejs apps.
+The `test-local.sh` script are direct local test cases that can be executed on the Typescript code directly as Nodejs apps.

-This testing does require the environment have AWS_SECRET_X etc variables set up for a user in UMCCR dev account.
+This testing requires the execution environment have AWS\_\* variables set up for a user in the UMCCR dev account.
+Other settings/paths in both `test-local.sh` and `test-local.ts` may need to be refreshed from time to time to match up with the developer deployed versions of various artifacts.
+It is impossible to guarantee that files won't move around in these dev buckets, hence the BAMs chosen for testing may also change.

 ```shell
 ./test-local.sh extract